Photo by Buddhika Weerasinghe/Getty Images

 Welcome to the Asia Pacific Foundation of Canada’s new podcast series about youth cultures in East Asia.
 Over the next several weeks, join co-hosts Justin Kwan and Linda Qian as they travel across five cities in East Asia: Shanghai, Taipei, Hong Kong, Tokyo and Seoul, to listen to the voices of millennials and learn more about contemporary East Asia through their views and the stories of their own lives.

-Ep 3: Japanese Politics: The 'Allergic Reaction'
+The Youth Element Ep 3: Japanese Politics: The 'Allergic Reaction'

 East Asia’s political scene has become increasingly vibrant in recent years.
 As youth continue to face various social and economic growing pains in their respective societies, an unprecedented uptick in active political engagement has occurred across the region.
 In this first part of our three-part series on political engagement, we examine some of the recent happenings in the region by looking at how and why there tends to be negative connotations attached to the idea of student activism.